kings-cs/CS380-F17-LampronChet/README.md

 IX.
 Seamless clone notes:
 <br> Please select the scene first.
 Clicking the merge button under options will ask you to select your clone image.
+<br> Seamless clone works with a scene image and an object image.
+The object image must have an alpha value of 0 everywhere other than the object you wish to clone.
+It will place this object in the scene at the same location as it is in in the object image.
+<br> You may select a number of iterations.
+200 is reccomended.